 Incandescent sheets of lightning ionised from every direction, converging onto the human warrior.
 If caught, Jun would become the epicentre of a hundred lightning bolts, each capable of reducing a man to cinders.
 No matter how powerful the man's Shield was, no matter how well he weathered the elements, Ayxin was confident her opponent would be lashed and whipped into submission.

 But he hadn't made an incantation!

-The irony, of course, was that unlike the originators of her magic, she wasn’t a human Mage.
-Her physical abilities, gifted via her father’s lineage, made her capable of crushing a man’s skull with one hand.
+Unlike the originators of her magic, she wasn't a human Mage.
+Her physical abilities, gifted via her father's lineage, made her capable of crushing a man's skull with one hand.
 Besides, she was near-imperious to most magic.
 As far as Ayxin was concerned, her talent had no weakness!
-Only a higher order existence could suppress her control over the pocket dimension, space she could command to shrink and expand, enveloping her enemies or ejecting them.
+Only a higher-order existence could suppress her control over the pocket dimension, space she could command to shrink and expand, enveloping her enemies or ejecting them.

 Her wings caught something.